How Orcas Threatened Shark Week's Popular 'Air Jaws' Franchise

 What kept him sane was birdwatching.
 "Albatrosses, petrels, shearwaters.
 These birds that circumnavigate the globe and are some of the greatest travelers are flying an arm's length away from you," he says.
 "When that shark did finally jump, I was just glad I was looking the right way and not distracted by the birds."

-As Kurr says, "Air Jaws is more than just breaching sharks; it's always about great whites, but it's different ways of filming them and understanding their behaviors.
+The franchise returned with installments in 2019 (Air Jaws Strikes Back) and 2020 (Air Jaws: Ultimate Breach Off), so Air Jaws isn't done yet.
+As Kurr puts it, "Air Jaws is more than just breaching sharks; it's always about great whites, but it's different ways of filming them and understanding their behaviors.
 So I would never say that it's the end of Air Jaws."